 The knee slide (also called the knee cut or knee through pass) is a guard pass that is often used at the highest levels of BJJ competition.
 It’s usually initiated from a position in which one of the opponent’s legs is trapped in between the passer’s legs, such as reverse de la riva or half guard.

 Knee slides are very versatile, as they can be performed either with speed or with pressure, and with many different grips and weight distributions.
+They’re also one of the most common guard pass techniques at the black belt level.
 This makes knee slides a must have tool for guard passers in BJJ.

 3. Near side knee through